Collections

 Switch between Table view for spreadsheet-like data management and List view for a more visual card-based layout.
 Each view optimizes for different workflows.

-and comparison, List view for browsing with images and rich content.
+Example: Use Table view for quick data entry and comparison, List view for browsing with images and rich content.

 Relation Properties